EduardoZepeda/coffee-bytes-hugo/content/posts/autocompletado-contenido-relacionado-solr-y-django/index.en.md

 - Eduardo Zepeda
 ---

-Solr, together with Lucene, is a very powerful search engine that allows you to perform searches with advanced features.
+Solr, together with Lucene, is an outstanding search engine that allows you to perform searches with advanced features.
 In this post I bring you a summary of some of the most interesting features of Solr and Django Haystack.

 I assume you already have a [configured django app with Solr](/blog/how-to-implement-solr-for-searches-or-queries-in-django/), in case you don't, check my previous post.